-My recipe walks you through making praline crumbs, not the candy you might be used to.
+My chocolate pralines recipe walks you through making praline crumbs, not the candy you might be used to.
 There are lots of wonderful ways you can use/eat praline crumbs.
 Let me explain.

-Praline is a hard toffee candy.
+Pralines are candy similar to hard toffee or hardened caramel.
 It is often made with heavy cream, but I used coconut cream to keep it vegan.
 It is often made into patties and flavored chocolate, but I kept mine golden and created praline crumbs.

 Praline crumbs are awesome because they can be sprinkled on ice cream, cakes and cupcakes, and folded into - you guessed it - truffles.